MrP01/prettytex/README.md

 \usepackage{prettytex/gfx-components}  % control flow shortcuts
 \usepackage{prettytex/gfx-circuits}  % shortcuts for electrical circuits
 ```

+Please be curious about the source code, you will find all answers inside.

 Have fun!
 If you find a problem, please open a corresponding issue.